Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 7. Context handler calls authorization PIP to get roles user have for resource party
 8. Context handler enriches the decision request and return to PDP
 9. PDP calls PRP to get the policy for the resource
-5. PDP evaluates the decision request and returns a descision response
+10. PDP evaluates the decision request and returns a decision response
-7. If the result was Permit, the PEP validates the obligation from PDP to see if authentication level was high enough.
+11. If the result was Permit, the PEP validates the obligation from PDP to see if authentication level was high enough.
 If it is enough the request is let through
-8. If the authentication level is not high enough the PEP need to return a exception with that information
+12. If the authentication level is not high enough the PEP will throw a not authorized exception (403)
-9. If the result was "Not Applicable" the PEP will throw exception
+13. If the result was "Not Applicable" the PEP will throw  a not authorized exception (403)